-August Wilson Center African American Culture
+August Wilson Center of African American Culture

-August Wilson Center African American Culture; credit Pittsburgh CVB
+August Wilson Center for African American Culture

-August Wilson Center African American Culture
+August Wilson Center for African American Culture; (c) Visit Pittsburgh

 ADMISSION: $$